His Majesty's Armed Forces (Tonga): Tongan Maritime Force

-The Maritime Force is equipped with two Guardian-class patrol boats, provided by Australia under the Pacific Maritime Security Program, a Landing Craft and a motor boat, that is the royal yacht.
-Tongan Maritime Force performs patrol missions, occasionally dealing with border violations, at the Minerva Reef and Tonga's restricted fishing zones.
+The Maritime Force is equipped with two Guardian-class patrol boats, provided by Australia under the Pacific Maritime Security Program, a Landing Craft, and a motor boat serving as the royal yacht.
+The Tongan Maritime Force performs patrol missions, and occasionally deals with border violations at the Minerva Reef and in Tonga's restricted fishing zones.

 Tongan Air Wing

-On 4 May 1996 the Air Wing was created.
-A Beech 18 was taken into service.
+On 4 May 1996 the Air Wing was created, and a Beech 18 was taken into service.
 In 1999 a Citabria was obtained to help with training of the Beech 18.